Cosmo-Tech/cosmotech-api-python-client/docs/RunTemplateParameterValue.md

 # RunTemplateParameterValue

-the value of Analysis parameter for a Runner for this Run
+the value of Analysis parameter for a Scenario for this ScenarioRun

 ## Properties
 Name | Type | Description | Notes